ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   You see that the hello action received the event payload and returned the expected string.

 You can create multiple rules that associate the same trigger with different actions.
 Triggers and rules cannot belong to a package.
-The rule may be associated with an action that belongs to a package however, for example:
+The rule can be associated with an action that belongs to a package however, for example:
   ```
   wsk rule create recordLocation locationUpdate /whisk.system/utils/echo